Go To Previous Page

 Educational Qualifications:

-A bachelor's or master's degree in wildlife biology, forestry, or a related field is typically required.
-Fieldwork experience, strong research skills, and a passion for wildlife conservation are crucial.
+• A bachelor’s or master’s degree in wildlife biology, forestry, or a related field is common.

 Salary: